 * On 30 September 2016, section 506 of the RT Act was amended to add a specific provision to enable the service of notices in accordance with the Electronic Transactions (Victoria) Act 2000 (Vic) (“ET Act”).

 The implications of this amendment are likely to be the subject of litigation, specifically the interpretation of section 8.
 Section 8 requires that it is reasonable to expect that the information is readily accessible and that the parties have both consented.

 Section 3 of ET Act provides:

 Consent includes consent that can reasonably be inferred from the conduct of the person concerned, but does not include consent given subject to conditions unless the conditions are complied with.

-If any tenancy agreement includes a term requiring or providing the option to consent to being served notices electronically, a tenant may wish to qualify their consent at the time of signing the agreement.
+If a tenancy agreement includes a term requiring or providing the option to consent to being served notices electronically, a tenant may wish to qualify their consent when signing the agreement.
 If a tenant later wishes to withdraw or amend the conditions of their consent, they should do so and seek legal advice (see Legal services that can help).

 Tenants should make their position clear as to whether they do or do not wish to be served notices electronically.
 This should be done in writing and a copy of the statement retained.
 Whether this is sufficient to defeat a Notice to Vacate served electronically against an explicit refusal, or later withdrawal, of consent will likely be tested in court.

 ** Australia Post provides regular and priority registered post.
 This may have a substantial impact on the presumed postal periods.
 It is best to look up the tracking number via Australia Post.
 The tenant should be given the full notice period from the day after the post could have been collected, with the valid termination date being the day after the notice period.
 Tenants should seek legal advice if they have doubts about the validity of their notice.